Vedha (2022 film): Cast

-Music
+Soundtrack

 The music of the film is composed by Arjun Janya.
 The first single titled "Gillakko Shiva" was released on 27 November 2022.
 The second single titled "Pushpa Pushpa" was released on 11 December 2022.
 The third single titled "Junjappa" was released on 15 December 2022.
 The fourth single titled "Chinnumari" was released on 26 December 2022.

 Release

 Theatrical

 The film was released theatrically on 23 December 2022.
 The Telugu dubbed version titled Shiva Vedha was released on 9 February 2023.

 Home media

-The digital streaming rights of the film is sold to ZEE5.
-The film was digitally premiered on the streaming platform from 10 February 2023 in Hindi, Kannada, Tamil, Telugu and Malayalam.
+The digital streaming rights of the film were sold to ZEE5, while the satellite rights of the film were sold to Colors Kannada.
+The film was digitally premiered on ZEE5 from 10 February 2023 in Kannada, along with the dubbed versions of Hindi, Tamil, Telugu and Malayalam languages.

 Reception

+Vedha received positive reviews from critics.